 Colosseum and Roman Forum Pass is one of the top Rome tickets you should buy in advance.
-Since the Colosseum is the most visited site in Rome, ticket lines can be very long.
-The combo pass includes the Forum and Palatine Hill and is good for 2 days (you cannot buy an individual ticket just for the Colosseum).
+Starting in March, 2019, you must buy your tickets or reserve an entrance time in advance.
+The combo pass includes the Forum and Palatine Hill and is currently good for 2 days.

 Or skip the ticket line and get through security more quickly with a small group guided tour.
 Use promo code ITALYMARTHA for 5% off these tours: